Dining Out with Diabetes

-Plan ahead and make restaurant meals a healthy part of your meal plan
+Make restaurant dining a healthy part of your meal plan

-While restaurants are in the business of selling food, and not necessarily helping you stick to your diet, many offer healthy food choices and alternatives.
+Restaurants are in the business of selling food, not necessarily helping you stick to your diet.
+But many do offer healthy food choices and alternatives.
 You can plan what you want to order ahead of time by looking at menus online.
 It's also easier to make healthy food choices if you're not starving, so before a party or dinner, enjoy a diabetic-friendly snack.
-If you are going to a friend's house, ask if you can bring food to share, that way you'll know there are healthy options to eat.
+If you're going to a friend's house, ask if you can bring food to share.
+That way you'll know there are healthy options to eat.

 If you have diabetes, it's important to know the number of carbohydrates you should have in each meal.
 Carbs can raise blood sugar levels more than other nutrients, so it's best to monitor them.
 Try limiting cheese, bacon bits, croutons, and other add-ons that can increase a meal's calories, fat, and carbohydrates.